 Medicaid, Medicare, and many private insurance companies will pay for naloxone.
-However, at present, health plans do not have a viable way to pay for the atomizer, which lacks any unique identifier, such as a NDC number.
+However, at present, health plans do not have a viable way to pay for the atomizer, which lacks any unique identifier, such as an NDC number.

 To cover the cost of the atomizer, some pharmacies are charging patients directly.
-The cost is about \$10 for 2.
 In other cases, the atomizers are included with the drug at no additional charge.
 Some pharmacies have been successful billing for the atomizer under durable medical equipment (DME).
 New Mexico provides a reimbursement code for the entire kit, including the pharmacist's time.